Flexural and Angular Limb Deformities in Foals

 Hopes and dreams are pinned inside the foaling stall.
 But a foal that stands on its tiptoes, its front legs unable to function well enough for a proper walk, can dash the dreams of a breeder set on a performance career.

 The good news is that flexural limb deformities – which can occur in the knee, fetlock and coffin joint – won’t necessarily end an athletic career before it can even begin.
-Experts say they can be treated successfully, especially if addressed early.
+Many times, these irregularities end up being temporary and correct themselves, but sometimes, therapy must be taken early on to correct a more serious irregularity.

 There are two conditions that may develop to cause deformities in the coffin bone.